Getting used to dutch traffic

 Getting used to driving in the Netherlands

 So how do you get adjusted to Dutch traffic quickly?
-That’s where we come in.
-We can provide you with an English-speaking experienced ex English approved driving instructor.
+That’s where I come in.
+I can provide you with an English-speaking experienced ex English approved driving instructor.
 One who doesn’t just know the laws, but who is also able to prepare you for any potential danger you might face in the Dutch traffic.

 Meet the driving instructor

 My instructor is an experienced driving coach who will be able to help you adjust to Dutch traffic on your own pace.
 He is patient and understands that it can sometimes be a bit nerve-racking to drive in a completely different environment.
 He will coach you in a calm manner and help prepare you for situations such as how to deal with roundabouts, cyclists and trams.
 The driving instructor has a lot of experience with helping expats get used to Dutch traffic.
 So if you’re an expat and you want to be able to confidently drive in the Netherlands, my instructor can help.

 Get in touch and make an appointment

 So, if you are looking for a way to quickly get adjusted to Dutch traffic in Amsterdam, Haarlem, Zaanstad, Zaandam or Almere don’t hesitate to contact us for more information or to arrange an open-ended interview: